vyos/vyos-documentation/docs/configuration/loadbalancing/index.rst

 determined by interface health and weight.

-In a minimal, configuration the following must be provided:
+In a minimal configuration, the following must be provided:

  * an interface with a nexthop
  * one rule with a LAN (inbound-interface) and the WAN (interface).